term7/RaspberryPi-VLC_Videolooper/README.md

 ## INTRODUCTION

 This Videolooper is designed to use the commandline interface of the VLC Player, which is included in the standard installation of Raspberry Pi OS.
-In the past VLC did not support Hardware acceleratinon on the Raspberry Pi, which is why other Videolooper Projects for the Raspberry Pi use the OMXplayer instead.
+In the past VLC did not support hardware acceleratinon on the Raspberry Pi, which is why older Videolooper Projects for the Raspberry Pi use the OMXplayer instead.
 However this has changed.
-Harware acceleration and VLC is no issue anmore which is why we decided to develop a Videolooper based on VLC for the Raspberry Pi.
+Harware acceleration and VLC is not an issue anmore, which is why we decided to develop a Videolooper based on VLC for the Raspberry Pi.

 This Videolooper has been tested on the Raspberry Pi 2B, 3B, 3B+ and 4B.
 To setup this Videolooper, follow these instuctions step by step.
 Feel free to make your own adjustments according to your own needs.

 In future we might write a script that does the whole setup automatically.
-However we think it is fun to learn, which is why we decided to write a detailed guide instead.
+However we think it is fun to learn, which is why we decided to write a detailed guide instead. ;-)
-;-)

 ### WHAT THIS VIDEOLOOPER DOES:

 After the successful implementation of these instruction, when you boot your Raspberry Pi, it will look for all video files stored in an autoplay folder, add them to a playlist and loop this playlist indefinitely.
 Furthermore it will look for attached USB drives, search them for video files and add them to the playlist.
 The USB drive can either already be attached to the Raspberry Pi when it boots up, or be plugged in while the first video (or no video at all) is already playing.
 In any case the Videolooper will add all video files found on the USB drive to the playlist and play loop.
+The autoplay script can easily be tweaked to accomodate a wide variety of VLC command line options.

 ## SETUP